james-gould/azure-keyvault-emulator/docs/CONFIG.md

 > Is this safe?

 Yes.
 It's no different than the `SSL` constraints of developing `ASP.NET Core` applications locally, or trying to use a non-existing domain/DNS with `HTTPS`.
 The only other viable option was for a real domain to be purchased with valid SSL and requiring users to edit their `hosts` file to map `localhost` to `<perm domain>` which was out of the question.

+> I'm using Linux and the SSL is still untrusted?

+Please exit your IDE/terminal running your application, run `sudo update-ca-certificates` and restart the container; subsequent uses of the Emulator will now be trusted.

 > Do I need to do this every time I want to use the Emulator?